 Fuller & Johnson Mfg.
 Company

-Fuller & Johnson Company was inforporated in 1882.
-This followed the 1880 puchase of Madison Plow Works by John A. Johnson, Norris Fuller, and others.
-THe company had roots going back to 1840 under the title of Fuller & Williams.
+Fuller & Johnson Company was incorporated in 1882.
+This followed the 1880 purchase of Madison Plow Works by John A. Johnson, Norris Fuller, and others.
+The company had roots going back to 1840 under the title of Fuller & Williams.
 Until the purchase of Madison Plow Company, the firm functioned as farm machinery sales agents.
 Fuller 7 Johnson implements included plows, corn planters, cultivators, and many other items.
 Some years prior to the 1932 demise of Fuller & Johnson the Johnson family sold most of their interest in the company to other investors.
-After the company was liquidated in 1932, a sucessor company maintained the repair parts business and built a few engines from the parts inventory.
+After the company was liquidated in 1932, a successor company maintained the repair parts business and built a few engines from the parts inventory.
 This business was purchased by Sever Thingstead and Albert J. West in 1947 and continued until Mr. West’s death in 1953.
-Mr. Thingstead finally cloased the doors in 1954.
+Mr. Thingstead finally closed the doors in 1954.

 Manufacture Logo